Spring Boot has become a standard in the world of Java enterprise applications.

-Get JaVers Spring Boot starter
+Get a Javers Spring Boot starter

-MongoDB starter
+The MongoDB starter

-SQL starter
+The SQL starter

 Check Maven Central for other build tool snippets.